Scanned in 2026, Filed Under 2026

 How do I change the date of a scanned photo in Google Photos?

 On photos.google.com, select the photo, click More (the three-dot menu), choose Edit date & time, and enter the correct date[1].
-In the mobile apps, open the photo, swipe up to its details, and tap Edit next to the date.
+In the mobile apps, open the photo, tap More (the three-dot menu), then About, and tap Edit next to the date.
 Note Google's own caveat: the edit changes what Google Photos displays, but if you download or share the file it may still show the original date and time saved by your camera or scanner[1].

-Can I fix the dates of many scanned photos at once?
+Can I fix the dates of many scanned photos at once in Google Photos?

 If I edit dates inside Google Photos, are my actual photo files fixed?